UnstoppableSwap/asb-docker-compose/README.md

 ## Files

+Depending on want network you want to run on, either navigate into the `mainnet` or `testnet` directory.

 1. `.env`: Contains environment variables for port configurations.
 2. `config_mainnet.toml`: Configuration file for the asb service.
 3. `docker-compose.yml`: Defines the multi-container Docker application.